secvisogram/csaf-cms-backend/documents/architecture-decisions.md

 - Information about the logged-in user and his role are provided to the CSAF-Backend by JSON Web Tokens (JWT)

+### REST API Calls

+TODO: Link to REST API Documentation

+On saving a document its version may change.
+Thus after changing a document, it must be reloaded on the client side.
+The version to be set depends on the change in the document the current workflow state, respectively the current version of the document.

 ## 6 Runtime View

 ### Edit Advisory